 Day 10 - Poros

 Poros - Just two or three miles off the mainland shore, stands Poros, decorated with green hills that reach the sea and main port with numerous seaside cafes and tavernas.
 An ideal spot for those who want both a quiet swim and intense nightlife.
 Across the water, on the Peloponnisos shore, you can enjoy an evening stroll among the lemon trees in the renowned 'lamonodassos”.

 Places to moor:

 Poros Harbor - Offers generally good shelter from the weather.
 Care must be taken when entering the channel.
-Make sure you stick close to the side of Poros and not that of the Peloponese as there are shallow patches.
+Make sure you stick close to the side of Poros and not that of the Peloponnese as there are shallow patches.
 There is a large quay located on the North side as well as into the channel.
-The North side is far quieter, as there are no bars located on that side, but can get rough from the wake of the ferries.
+The Northside is far quieter, as there are no bars located on that side, but can get rough from the wake of the ferries.
 Fuel and water are available as well as provisioning.
 There are several tavernas and bars in town.